themesberg/flowbite-svelte/src/routes/docs/components/avatar.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer, GitHubCompoLinks } from '../../utils' import { P, A } from '$lib'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { P, A } from '$lib' let name;

-  const components = 'Avatar, Placeholder' let name;
+  const dirName = toKebabCase(component_title)
 </script>

 The avatar component can be used as a visual identifier for a user profile on your website and you can use the examples from Flowbite to modify the styles and sizes of these components using the utility classes from Tailwind CSS.